Finding Jobs Outside the UK

 If you are planning to return to your home country after your studies in Oxford, use the resources and tips described above to research your options and stay in touch with relevant opportunities and developments.
 In many countries, employers’ recruitment methods are very different from those in the UK.
 Graduate recruitment may take place at a different time of year, application processes may vary, and access to specific opportunities may be more closely related to your degree than in the UK.
 If you are an international student looking to work at home, maintain links with your home country by networking, keeping in contact with friends at university there, and joining national student societies at Oxford (such as the Oxford Hong Kong Society or the German Society) for further networking opportunities.

 Each year the University of Oxford Careers Service works with other UK institutions to support an Asia Insight Career series in Hilary term.
-In 2023 this was held in March and consisted of multiple virtual presentations from top-recruiting graduate employers from China and South East Asia and webinars around making applications.
+In 2024 this was held on the 5-7 March and consisted of multiple virtual presentations from top-recruiting graduate employers from China and South East Asia and webinars around making applications.
 Details are usually announced in our newsletter and on CareerConnect in early Hilary term.

 Other international oriented events tend to be focused around specific sectors rather than by labour market location.
 If you are interested in consulting, for example, individual country offices are most likely to hold employer presentations in Michaelmas focusing on opportunities in their region (such as McKinsey Africa or Dubai).
 Organising your research by sector and using our sector pages to find vacancies and global companies is a helpful way to start.